TheCouponBureau-org/basket-validation-function/java/Readme.Java.md

 ## 5. If you want GS1-only coupon resolution

 The caller should send coupons with only `gs1`.
-The validator resolves `base_gs1` and `purchase_requirement` internally through TCB APIs.
+The validator resolves the internal coupon fields through TCB APIs.

 Set these optional fields on `BasketValidationInput` before calling: